Discharge Before Your Period: What’s Normal

 Is white discharge before your period normal?

 Yes.
 White or creamy discharge is the most common kind before a period and is usually a normal sign your period is coming, not an infection.
-The one exception worth knowing: thick, white, cottage-cheese-like discharge with itching can point to a yeast infection, which is treatable and covered below.
+The Cleveland Clinic’s guidance on thick white discharge is that texture and colour on their own rarely tell the whole story.

 Discharge before your period vs early pregnancy

 Both your luteal phase and early pregnancy can bring more discharge, so discharge alone cannot tell them apart.
 The clearer signal is your period itself: if it arrives, you were simply premenstrual.
-If it is late, take a test, and our guide on why your period is late walks through the other common causes.

 When should you see a doctor about discharge?